 Although there is nothing flashy about the Parisian chic interiors.
 The walls are painted white, and the rest of the color palette concentrates on white, beige, grey, black, khaki, and blue.
 Also the French pay attention to detail and quality.
-Indeed, Parisians may have only a few furniture items but the ones they do have are the best quality they can afford.
+Parisians have usually only a few furniture items but the ones they do have are the best quality they can afford.
 Finally, the French know the value of minimalism, and aren’t afraid of empty space, on their walls or their floors.
 Art is often large and singular, or simply not there at all, and furniture is given room to breathe.

 10 Decor Pieces For Styling Your Home Like A Parisian

-1. A Gold Mirror
+1. Gold Mirror

 If there is a single item you’ll find in every Parisian apartment, it’s a gold mirror.
 In a typical Parisian apartment, you’ll always find a big gold mirror above the vintage chimney in the living room.
 It’s a great way to get that air of elegance that the French adore, and nothing makes a room brighter, faster, than a gigantic mirror.

-2. A Vintage Rug
+2. Vintage Rug

 The French love to mix modern furniture with some antiques.
 And you’ll always find a beautiful vintage rug in a typical Parisian apartment.
 It’s always better if it’s a rug that you bought at an artisanal flea market.
 If you can’t, don’t worry!
 There are plenty of home decor companies that sell vintage-inspired and antique rugs.
-My favorite ones come from Anthropologie.
-Keep reading below to shop French girls’ favorite vintage-inspired rug to Frenchify your home.
+My favorite ones are from Anthropologie.
+Keep reading below to shop for French girls’ favorite vintage-inspired rug to Frenchify your home.

-3. An Iconic Armchair
+3. Iconic Armchair

 The French know the value of minimalism and aren’t afraid of empty space.
 Indeed, furniture is given room to breathe.
 And because Parisian flats are usually quite small, an iconic armchair is preferred to a sofa in the living room.
-You’ll always find a design and contemporary armchair in a Frenchie’s living room.
+You’ll always find a designed and contemporary armchair in Frenchie’s living room.
 There are plenty of options, but I’ll recommend choosing a contemporary piece like a design velvet or a Danish midcentury design armchair.
 Indeed, a contemporary piece helps to balance out the older, more antique-looking items in a Parisian living room.
 Keep reading below to shop French girl’s favorite armchair to Frenchify your place.

 Chandeliers have long been a staple of elegant decor.
-The chandelier is the magic decor item of the Parisian apartment-style.
+The chandelier is the magic decor item of the Parisian apartment style.
 And, you’ll find that many Parisian apartments feature one of these sparkling beauties.
 You can choose from mid-century lighting chandeliers, crystal chandeliers, or more contemporary lighting pieces.
 I really love the vintage-inspired and contemporary chandeliers from Anthropology.
 And you’ll be surprised what a big difference it makes when you swap out a basic fixture for a chandelier.

 5. Vintage-Inspired Vases

 There is some variation of vintage-inspired vases and carboy bottles in literally every french girl’s home and Parisian apartment.
-Theses vintage-inspired vases are often left empty, sometimes containing fresh flowers or dried flowers like lavender or larkspur.
+These vintage-inspired vases are often left empty, sometimes containing fresh flowers or dried flowers like lavender or larkspur.
 My French advice is to acquire an assortment of vases (typically glass or ceramic) in a range of different colors and shapes for a collected feel.

 6. Dried Plants

 In every Parisian apartment, there is always somewhere in the living room, a beautiful vintage-inspired vase, or a carboy bottle containing dried flowers.
 Dried plants are a great alternative if you don’t have a green thumb or if you’re too busy to take care of fresh flowers.
 I think dried flowers are a better alternative to artificial plants.
 Indeed, they add some colors to the room and they don’t look fake.
-Keep reading below, to shop French girl’s favorite dried plants to add in your favorite vase.
+Keep reading below, to shop for French girl’s favorite dried plants to add to your favorite vase.

 8. Contemporary Art